Apologies, this page is a bit of a mess. Until we are able to clean it up, please (if you can) try to ignore style, and

 C05 - Mechatronics - The machine's implementation, at this point, is basically done - if we've done our jobs correctly, we now have a maximally safe, maximally benevolent, maximally trustworthy, super-intelligent, super-knowledgeable, self-improving, perpetually goal-aligned AGI.
 But the machine still needs to be connected to all kinds of robotic devices in order to be able to do its human-happiness-maximising job.
 So at this point we simply design and attach whatever additional devices we need.
 Thanks to C01/UBT, the machine will learn how to use each new device, just as it learned everything else that it knows (technically, believes) about the physical universe.
 The intention is that domain experts in this (C05) group will encompass roboticists.
 All potentially interested domain experts are invited to join the project.

 C06 - Deployment - We now have to roll out the machine to the world.
 Almost certainly, it will want to further re-design itself (e.g. to move some compute out to its devices (the "AGI edge"), etc; also, for many practical purposes, much miniaturisation will be required), but (thanks to its wording) the machine's top-level goal will remain invariant however many times it does so.
 The societal impact of the birth of AGI will be profound, not least socially and economically, but also politically.
-Remember, the whole point of the project is to maximise human happiness, equally for all mankind, and so the machine's deployment will need to be very carefully planned and managed (luckily, we will have a super-intelligent machine to help us with this!)
+Remember, the whole point of the project is to maximise human happiness, equally for all mankind, and so the machine's deployment will need to be very carefully planned and organised, not only technically but also at the AI/AGI policy level.
 The intention is that domain experts in this (C06) group will encompass computer scientists, AI/AGI experts, economists, ethicists, and policy makers.
 All potentially interested domain experts are invited to join the project.

 Please note that, at the time of writing (August 2020), most of the above workgroups are largely unpopulated.
 Why not sign up...? :-)